island-lang/island-lang.github.io/README.md

 myDelegate <- "Nancy" // Fails at compile-time
 ```

-If a delegate, or any of the secondary delegates it spawns, encounters an unhandled failure, the resulting **failure object will be immediately captured and propagated** to all of its outgoing channels.
-A convenient way to handle these failures is to add a `Failure` match case handler when messages are read via a `for match any` statement.
+Whenever a delegate, or any of the secondary delegates it spawns, encounters an unhandled failure, the resulting **failure object will be immediately captured and propagated** to its outgoing channel.
+A convenient way to handle these failures is to add a `Failure` match case handler when messages are read via a `match` statement.

 In this example, the `Failure` type becomes a hidden component of the choice type inferred for `anyEvent`.
 Failures will be caught from either `KeyEvents`, `MouseEvents` or any one of the delegates they encapsulate:
 ```isl
 for match any anyEvent in (KeyEvents(), MouseEvents())
 	// 'anyEvent' has type 'KeyEvent or MouseEvent (or Failure)'